c3lang/c3-web/src/content/docs/Language Common/contracts.md

 fn uint check_foo(Foo* foo)
 {
     uint y = abs(foo.x) + 1;

-    // If we had row: foo.x = 0, then this would be a runtime contract error. return y * abs(foo.x);
+    // If we put `foo.x = 0;` here, then it
+    // would cause a run-time contract error.

+    return y * abs(foo.x);
 }
 ```